-Applications filed by landlords continue to represent the majority of filed applications, and the majority of those applications continue to involve claims for rental arrears.
+Applications filed by landlords continue to represent the majority of filed applications, and the majority of those applications continue to primarily involve claims for rental arrears.
 The majority of the claims for rental arrears were undisputed or undefended by the tenants.
-Although many of the claims for damages and cleaning are also undisputed by the tenants, it is becoming more common for tenants to contest their responsibility for some of the claims.
+Although many of the claims for damages and cleaning are also undisputed by the tenants, it is becoming more common for tenants to contest their responsibility for some of those claims.
+The number of claims regarding disturbances decreased this fiscal year, but it seems that more of them are being disputed by the tenants.
+As a result, claims for damages, cleaning, and disturbances are treated as complex from the outset and more time is set aside to hear and consider those matters.

-The landlord success rate compared to last fiscal year in obtaining orders regarding rental arrears, damages, disturbances, and additional obligations increased by 20.4 percent, 4.9 percent, 23.75 percent, and 56.9 percent, respectively.
-While all are notable increases, they are proportional to the increased number of filed applications.
-It is also worth noting that many applications were made in relation to multiple breaches.
-The significant increase under additional obligations includes claims regarding the failure of tenants to maintain the ordinary cleanliness of the rental premises.
-Other additional obligations include failing to report household income for subsidized public housing tenancies and failing to pay for utilities.
+The landlord success rate compared to last fiscal year in obtaining orders regarding rental arrears and additional obligations increased by 29.2 percent and 9 percent, respectively.
+The landlord success rate in obtaining orders regarding damages and disturbances decreased by 2 percent and 8.8 percent, respectively.
+It is worth noting that many applications were made in relation to multiple breaches.

+Additional obligations includes claims regarding the failure of tenants to maintain the ordinary cleanliness of the rental premises.
+Other common additional obligations include failing to report household income for subsidized public housing tenancies and failing to pay for utilities.